-Related parties are defined as shareholders, employees, members of the Management Board, their close relatives and companies that directly, or indirectly through one or more intermediaries, control, or are controlled by, or are under common control with the Company, provided the listed relationship empowers one of the parties to exercise the control or significant influence over the other party in making financial and operating decisions.
+Related parties are defined as shareholders, employees, members of the Management Board, their close relatives and companies that directly, or indirectly through one or more intermediaries, control, or are controlled by, or are under common control with the Group, provided the listed relationship empowers one of the parties to exercise the control or significant influence over the other party in making financial and operating decisions.

-The Company had sales and purchase transactions during 2019-2020 with subsidiaries, the controlling company AB Panevėžio Keliai and with its subsidiaries (reported under other caption "Other related companies" below).
+The Group had sales and purchase transactions in 2019-2020 with the parent of the AB Group Panevėžio Keliai and with subsidiaries of AB Panevėžio Keliai.
 Transactions with related parties during 2020 and 2019 were as follows: